veronika-simic/galleria/README.md

 ## Usage

-Check out all the artifacts available from the Rijksmuseum Amsterdam
+Check out all the artifacts available from the Chicago museum

 ## Project Status